CVDD-CVPR25/cvdd-cvpr25.github.io/challenge.md

 ### Files
-metadata_test.csv - Identifier of the samples that should be submitted, along with their corresponfing plates and well positions sample_submission.csv - A sample submission file in the correct format
+metadata_test.csv - Identifier of the samples that should be submitted, along with their corresponfing plates and well positions

+sample_submission.csv - A sample submission file in the correct format

 Features should not have any missing or infinite values.

+#### Columns

+ID - Sample identifier, that corresponds with the plate and well in metadata_test.csv

+feature_1 - First feature

+…

+feature_N - Last feature

+#### References
+Chandrasekaran, S.N., Cimini, B.A., Goodale, A. et al. Three million images and morphological profiles of cells treated with matched chemical and genetic perturbations.
+Nat Methods 21, 1114–1121 (2024). https://doi.org/10.1038/s41592-024-02241-6

 ### Evaluation